afics/vmailmgrpy/README.md

     $ sudo vmailmgr.py add "%@obfuscated.example.com"
 ___
-If you want to use `vmailmgr.py` with multiple configuration files, write wrapper scripts and set `VMAILMGR_CONFIG` accordingly.
+If you want to use `vmailmgr.py` with multiple configuration files, write wrapper scripts and set `VMAILMGRPY_CONFIG` accordingly.

 Debugging
 ---------
-You may set the env variable `VMAILMGR_DEBUG` to anything and `vmailmgr.py` will not execute the `postmap` and `daemon_reload` commands.
+You may set the env variable `VMAILMGRPY_DEBUG` to anything and `vmailmgr.py` will not execute the `postmap` and `daemon_reload` commands.
 See the `configuration` section for further information.